geouned/FLUNETS/README.md

 FLUNETS consists of 6 functions.
 These functions need to be on the search path of Matlab.
 FLUNETS_main.m adds the directories required to execute FLUNETS successfully.

-Do not change the directory structure.
+Fo more info, read the user-guide file.